A beautiful, lustrous kimono is the perfect souvenir to bring home from Japan.

 A top runner up, the Harajuku area of Shibuya, Tokyo has some good kimono stores scattered about.

-One shop in Harajuku, is a little hard to find, as it is set back from the front shops that line Takeshita St (the main shopping street) with little stairs going up.
-If you keep your eyes on the look out hopefully you will see it.
-This shop had shelves and shelves of beautiful used kimonos, with fairly decent prices.
-I found the majority here to range from 50 to 90 US dollars.
-There was also a high end designer store a block or two off of Takeshita St, called Kimono by Nadeshika (this store also has a branch at the main train station in Kanazawa).
+In addition to thrift stores there are also a couple high end designer stores in Harajuku.
+A block or two past Takeshita St, is a store called Kimono by Nadeshika ( *now called Kimono Arch).
 Selling brand new gorgeous kimonos, (they had these absolutely divine kimonos made out of delicate lace, oh my goodness!) this store had both tailoring and ready made.
-While most of the Kimonos here were a bit of a splurge, with the average price being around 300 dollars, (the dreamy lace ones were $500) they also had sales racks and when I was there some were marked down as low as 60 and 80 dollars.
+While most of the Kimonos here were a bit of a splurge, with the average price being around 300 dollars, (the dreamy lace ones were $500) they also had a sales rack and when I was there some were marked down as low as 60 and 80 dollars.

-The closest contender for best kimono shopping is the Shinjuku area of Tokyo.
+Another solid option for kimono shopping is the Shinjuku area of Tokyo.
 Most of the shops are within relative proximity to Shinjuku station.
-There is a wonderful shop here that has both rental and retail kimonos as well as a great selection of Yukatas (an unlined and lighter version of the kimono).
-The store Fuku Fuku Recycled Kimono, is a little further away but worth the walk.
-Fuku Fuku is a super fantastic used kimono store with fabulous deals and prices.
-(Be aware there are several kimono shops around Shinjuku and not all of them are great.)
+There are some wonderful kimono rental stores here as well.
+Most of the retail stores sell brand new kimonos and yukatas, the prices aren’t great, but they might have sales racks worth checking out.
+A notable exception is the store Fuku Fuku Recycled Kimono, just a little further away from the station, but worth the walk.
+Fuku Fuku is a nice used kimono store with shelves of gently used kimonos.

-One downside to all the runner up shops is that they are scattered about among the chaos of highly congested shopping districts, which can make them difficult to find.
+One downside to the runner up locations is that they are scattered about among the chaos of highly congested shopping districts, which can make them difficult to find.

 What is the number one best place to buy a kimono, to take home, for yourself or as a gift?